oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

     --request GET http://$CLUSTER_IPADDR/dept1/account1 | jq
     </copy>
     ```
-## Task 7: View Service Mesh graph and Distributed Traces (Optional)
+## Task 8: View Service Mesh graph and Distributed Traces (Optional)

-You can perform this task only if you have performed Task 5 or have Kiali and Jaeger deployed in your cluster.
+You can perform this task only if you have deployed Kiali and Jaeger in your cluster.
 To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in Task 3.

 1. Open a new browser tab and navigate to the Kiali dashboard URL - http://localhost:20001/kiali
 2. Select Graph for the otmm namespace.
 3. Open a new browser tab and navigate to the Jaeger dashboard URL - http://localhost:16686
-4. Select istio-ingressgateway.istio-system from the Service list.
-You can see the list of traces with each trace representing a request.
+4. In the **Service** drop-down list, select **istio-ingressgateway**.
+A list of traces is displayed where each trace represents a request.
-5. Select one of the traces to view.
+5. Select a trace to view it.

-## Task 8: View source code of the sample application (Optional)
+## Task 9: View Source Code of the Sample Application (Optional)
-The source code of the sample application is present in folder: /home/oracle/OTMM/otmm-22.3/samples/xa/java
+The source code of the sample application is present in folder: /home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp
 - Teller Service Source code: /home/oracle/OTMM/otmm-22.3/samples/xa/java/teller
 - Department 1 Service Source code: /home/oracle/OTMM/otmm-22.3/samples/xa/java/department-helidon
 - Department 2 Service Source code: /home/oracle/OTMM/otmm-22.3/samples/xa/java/department-spring